KOTOR-Community-Portal/mod-builds/content/k2/full.md

 **Installation Method:** TSLPatcher Mod

-**Download Instructions:** Download just the main file, not any of the compatches.
+**Download Instructions:** Download just the main file (HQSkyboxesII_TSL.7z or HQSkyboxesII_TSL_1k.7z), not any of the compatches.
+Whether you use the 1k version is your choice or not; on older systems, the 1k version will give better performance.

 **Installation Instructions:** After this mod has finished installing, if you are using the K2CP, extract the K2CP once again—*do not* re-run its TSLPatcher!
 Open the TSLPatchdata folder and move 231teld.mdl and 231teld.mdx to your override, and overwrite when prompted.